ITCMD/RunAsGpu/README.md

 # RunAsGPU
-Allows you to run programs on your secondary GPU [inspired by Kernel Kue on the LTT forums](https://linustechtips.com/main/topic/940423-setting-2nd-gpu-as-power-saving-in-graphics-settings-on-windows-10/)
+Allows you to run programs on your secondary GPU [inspired by Kernel Kue on the LTT forums](https://linustechtips.com/main/topic/940423-setting-2nd-gpu-as-power-saving-in-graphics-settings-on-windows-10/).

-AMD Support is experimental.
+AMD Support is experimental, please report any bugs!

 ## To Use:
 1. Download runasgpu.bat and devcon.exe